pimlicolabs/erc20-paymaster/README.md

 ## Features
 - ✅ Users paying with ERC-20 tokens for transaction fees
 - ✅ Using guarantors to front gas fees to allow for token approvals during execution
-- ✅ Compatible with EntryPoint v0.7
+- ✅ Compatible with EntryPoint v0.7 and v0.6
 - ✅ Refunding excess tokens based on the actual user operation cost
 - ✅ Using oracles to fetch latest gas prices
 - ✅ Withdrawing accrued tokens by the contract owner